sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step3.md

 3. Now, we have a rooted tree stored in a file called `phylogenetic.tree.result.nwk`.
 Like in Step 2, we can assess the Newick file at the command line with <Execute command="head -5 phylogenetic.tree.result.nwk" inline />

-4. Now, let's quickly visualize in the terminal using <Execute command="nw_display - < phylogenetic.tree.result.nwk" inline />
+4. Let's visualize in the terminal using <Execute command="nw_display - < phylogenetic.tree.result.nwk" inline />

-5. Download the file with <Execute command="download phylogenetic.tree.result.nwk" inline /> so you can visualize it in [Taxonium](https://taxonium.org/?xType=x_dist).
+5. Again, we can download the file with <Execute command="download phylogenetic.tree.result.nwk" inline /> so that it can be uploaded and better visualized in [Taxonium](https://taxonium.org/?xType=x_dist).